-community service.
-In doing so, the workshop is designed to expose participants to the elements of effective reflection and its function, approach, and philosophy.
-By providing a framework and model, it teaches participants a way to incorporate reflection into any kind of activity, be it service, activism, organizing, etc. It also gives participants some ideas about how to do reflection, introducing facilitation tips, tools, methods, and activities.
+Overview: This workshop provides an overview to participants about reflection and its function, approach, and philosophy.
+By providing a framework and model, it teaches participants a way to incorporate reflection into any kind of activity, be it service, activism, organizing, etc. It also covers an array of facilitation tips, tools, methods, and activities for reflection.

-Category: Reflection; Communication and Facilitation; the
+Category: Reflection; communication

+and facilitation; service;